Kevin Keathley: Saint Catharine College

-Following his stint at Lees, Keathley joined the coaching staff at Saint Catharine College, where the Patriots averaged 95.6 points per game in 2002.
+Following his stint at Brevard College, Keathley joined the coaching staff at Saint Catharine College, where the Patriots averaged 95.6 points per game in 2002.

 Louisville Eagles (UPBL)

 After two years at Saint Catharine, Keathley was named Associate Coach for the Louisville Eagles of the UPBL.
 In 2003, the Louisville Eagles won the UPBL championship.

+Bellarmine University

+Assistant Coach at Bellarmine.
+Keathley would resign to coach the Kentucky Colonels.

 Kentucky Colonels (ABA)

 In 2004 Keathley was named head coach of the ABA's Kentucky Colonels.
 The Keathley-coached Colonels finished the 2005 season 21–12, falling to eventual champion Arkansas in the second round of the playoffs.
 In 2005 Keathley was named ABA (American Basketball Association) Coach of the Year as the coach of the Kentucky Colonels.
 At the time he was the youngest coach in all of pro basketball.
 The following year, he was named one of the top ten young coaches in America by Probasketballnews.com.

-Rio-Grande Valley Silverados
+Rio Grande Valley Silverados

-On leaving the Kentucky Colonels in 2006, Keathley spent one season as the head assistant coach for the Rio-Grande Valley Silverados, also in the ABA and CBA.
+On leaving the Kentucky Colonels in 2006, Keathley spent one season as the head assistant coach for the Rio Grande Valley Silverados, also in the ABA and CBA.